An equivariant isomorphism theorem for mod $\mathfrak p$ reductions of arboreal Galois representations: Introduction

 From now on, we let $F$ be a number field with number ring $\O_F$.
 Let $D$ be a finite set of primes of $\O_F$ containing all primes dividing 2, and denote by $\O_{F,D}$ the localization of $\O_F$ at $D$ (i.e.\ we allow denominators which belong to some $\p\in D$).
 Let $\phi=(x-\gamma)^2-c_1$, where $\gamma,c_1\in \O_{F,D}[t]$.
 For every $\p\notin D$ the reduction $\phi_\p$ of $\phi$ modulo $\p$ yields a monic quadratic polynomial in $\F_\p[t][x]$, where $\F_\p=\O_F/\p$.
 Recall that a polynomial $\phi=(x-\gamma)^2-c_1\in k[t][x]$ is called \emph{isotrivial} if there exists $m\in k[t]$ such that $\phi(x-m)+m\in k[x]$.
 Equivalently, $\phi$ is isotrivial if $\deg(\gamma+c_1)=0$.

 In \cite[Conjecture 6.7]{jones1} Jones conjectured that the arboreal Galois representation of $x^2+t\in k[t][x]$ is surjective for any field $k$ of characteristic different from $2$.
-When $k$ has characteristic 0 or 3 modulo 4, such conjecture can be proven by adapting an argument of Stoll \cite[\textsection 2]{stoll} that was used by the author to show that the arboreal Galois representation attached to certain polynomials of the form $x^2+a$, with $a\in\Z$, is surjective.
-However, this is a highly ``ad hoc'' argument, and fails when the characteristic is 1 modulo 4.
+When $k$ has characteristic 0 or 3 modulo 4, this conjecture was proven by Jones in \cite[Section 3.5]{jones2005galois} by adapting an argument of Stoll \cite[\textsection 2]{stoll} that was used by the author to show that the arboreal Galois representation attached to certain polynomials of the form $x^2+a$, with $a\in\Z$, is surjective.
+However, this is a highly ``ad hoc'' argument, and it fails in a fundamental way when the characteristic is 1 modulo 4.

 In this paper we show that the aforementioned conjecture is an instance of a much more general fact, of arithmetic and geometric nature, concerning the squarefree Zsigmondy set attached to a quadratic polynomial $\phi\in\O_{F,D}[t][x]$ satisfying suitable hypotheses.
 More specifically, we will show how it is possible to compare the geometric part of the arboreal Galois representation attached to $\phi$ and the geometric part of the arboreal Galois representation attached to the reduced polynomial $\phi_\p$.
 This can be viewed as an instance of ``arithmetic specialization'' of the representation.
 The key idea is to provide, given a non-isotrivial, non-square $\phi$, a uniform and \emph{effective} bound on the squarefree Zsigmondy set of $\phi_\p$, for all but finitely many $\p$'s.
 This will allow to show that the geometric part of the arboreal representation attached to $\phi$ does not change (in a suitable sense, cf.\ Definition \ref{equivariant}) after reducing $\phi$ modulo $\p$, for all primes outside an effective, finite set.
 In turn, an application of our results yields a complete proof of Jones' conjecture (cf.\ Theorem \ref{conjecture_proof}).